PNNL-Comp-Mass-Spec/CRNT4SBML/docs/more_examples.rst

     ['s19']

     Running feasible point method for 500 iterations ...
-    Elapsed time for feasible point method: 80.86045800000001
+    Elapsed time for feasible point method: 40.84808683395386

-    Running the multistart optimization ...
+    Running the multistart optimization method ...

-    Smallest value achieved by objective function: 0.0

-    Elapsed time for multistart method: 1181.564838
+    Elapsed time for multistart method: 597.4433598518372

     Running continuity analysis ...
-    Elapsed time for continuity analysis: 1708.7098100185394
+    Elapsed time for continuity analysis in seconds: 1777.679843902588

+    Smallest value achieved by objective function: 0.0 108 point(s) passed the optimization criteria.
-    The number of feasible points that satisfy the constraints: 500 Total feasible points that give F(x) = 0: 288 Total number of points that passed final_check: 108 Number of multistability plots found: 1
+    Number of multistability plots found: 1
     Elements in params_for_global_min that produce multistability:
-    [9]
+    [85]

 Figure 4B from :cite:`irene`
 ------------------------------